fawltea/fawltea.github.io/about.md

 Hi, I'm Jake, a DevOps engineer based in Cardiff.

-I've been in DevOps for just over 3 years, currently transitioning old workflows to GitHub Actions and automating infrastructure in AWS with Terraform.
+I've been a devops engineer for 3 years, currently transitioning old workflows to GitHub Actions and automating infrastructure in AWS with Terraform.

 ### Formal Education
 - Graduated from Coventry University with a 2:1 in Ethical Hacking.